Skip to main content

 Is my video uploaded to a server?

-No. ClipIV runs entirely in your browser using WebAssembly technology.
+No. Clipiv runs entirely in your browser.
 Your video file never leaves your device — no upload, no server processing, no storage.
 Everything happens locally.

 How much can I compress a video?